All Year: Yes

 I have traveled throughout Asia and South America and I'm interested to hear about your travels and culture at home.
 I'm also happy to help those who want to improve their conversational English.
 (But, sorry, I'm not able to host people who do not speak at least a basic standard of conversational English.
 You must be able to understand work instructions in English.)

-I am also unable to sign Second Year Visa applications as this is a house in town, not a farm.
+Also, I cannot sign Second Year Visa applications because this is a house in town, not a farm.
 However I have friends who own orchards and farms, so there may be opportunities for jobs in nearby towns for Helpxers who demonstrate good work habits.

 WHAT NEEDS TO BE DONE?